chato94/A/readme.md

   * None of the mentioned arguments can currently be changed during run time, only during initialization

 ### User Database Documentation
-For more advanced users that didn't need the explanations above and know about POST requests via the `form` HTML tag (or `AJAX`), the server also has very basic capabilities to create user accounts for websites.
+For users that know about POST requests via the `form` HTML tag (or `AJAX`), the server also has basic capabilities to create user accounts for websites.
-* All database calls must be done using POST, must conform to the [standard query string](https://en.wikipedia.org/wiki/Query_string), and they must have the request URL in the format `WEBSITE`.`COMMAND`.`dbaccess`
+* All database calls must be done using POST, must conform to the [standard query string](https://en.wikipedia.org/wiki/Query_string), and must have the request URL in the format `WEBSITE`.`COMMAND`.`dbaccess`
   * `WEBSITE` is the directory that will hold the users for `WEBSITE`

-    * ex.) `Google.COMMAND.dbaccess` will run `COMMAND` for users in `/dependencies/db/Google/...`
+    * For example, `Google.COMMAND.dbaccess` will run `COMMAND` for users in `/dependencies/db/Google/...`

     * This part of the URL (**and usernames**) are stripped of all characters that are not **A-Z**, **a-z**, **0-9**, **underscores**, or **hyphens** (in regex, `/^A-Z0-9_\-/gi`), before they are stored on the server
-      * ex.) `#WEBSI!TE` and `@WEB&SIT^E` will both be treated as `WEBSITE`.
+      * For example, `#WEBSI!TE` and `@WEB&SIT^E` will both be treated internally as `WEBSITE`, thus create unexpected errors if applications rely on the differences.

   * `COMMAND` is one of 8 commands that can be called for data manipulation.
+All `dbaccess` POST commands (except for the extraction commands) will return a `JSON` formatted string with one value called `"label"`, which will determine if the command went through as expected.
 The following are all valid commands, all of which are case-insentitive (usernames are stripped of all characters like `WEBSITE`):
     * `createuser`
       * Required Query String Keys:
         * `username` or `usr` = name of the user account